danielegarciav/data-transfer-object/readme.md

 # Usage

-Create a DTO class by importing `DataTransferObject` and extending it with your custom properties.
-This package re-exports all decorators and functions from `class-validator`.
+Create a DTO class by importing `DataTransferObject`, extending it with your custom properties, and using the appropriate decorators.
+This package re-exports all decorators and functions from [TypeStack's `class-validator`](https://github.com/typestack/class-validator).

 Note that when using TypeScript with `"strict": true`, you must use non-null assertions (`!:`) when declaring class properties.
 Also, `experimentalDecorators` and `emitDecoratorMetadata` must be set to `true` in your `tsconfig.json`.